Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Introduction

-Our work introduces a novel network architecture that not only enhances the expressiveness of DIffGPs but also integrates the uncertainty of kernel parameters and inducing point distributions into a fully Bayesian inference framework, incorporating their time-correlated posterior SDEs.
+Our work introduces a novel network architecture that not only enhances the expressiveness of DiffGPs, but also integrates the uncertainty of kernel parameters and inducing point distributions into a fully Bayesian inference framework, incorporating their time-correlated posterior SDEs.
 By leveraging state-of-the-art SDE gradient estimators, such as those in \cite{li2020scalable, liu2020does, kong2020sde, tzen2019neural}, we demonstrate the effectiveness of approximate inference by maximizing our modified variational lower bound, significantly improving the scalability of gradient-based variational inference compared to previous studies.
-Computation of the output layer state is simplified using a black-box adaptive SDE solver, streamlining the modeling process and enhancing the efficiency of our proposed methodology.
+Computation of the output layer state is simplified using a black-box adaptive SDE solver, simplifying the modeling process and enhancing the efficiency of our proposed methodology.

-Our approach offers two distinct advantages over previous DIffGPs models: i).
-Incorporating the uncertainty of inducing points and kernel hyperparameters within a fully Bayesian framework enhances flexibility and adaptability in capturing complex dynamics. ii).
-By expanding the neural network that parameterizes the dynamics of the approximate posterior, the variational posterior can be made highly expressive.
-This enables accurate approximation of the true posterior, leading to a more comprehensive and realistic posterior approximation and preventing overfitting.
+Our approach offers two distinct advantages over previous DiffGP models: 1) It incorporates the uncertainty of inducing points and kernel hyperparameters within a fully Bayesian framework, which enhances flexibility and adaptability in capturing complex dynamics.
+2) The SDE solver is responsible for describing how the posterior distributions of the kernel hyperparameters and inducing points evolve over time.
+By adopting an adaptive SDE approach, we achieve a comprehensive and realistic approximation of the posterior, ensuring that this approximation can effectively capture the dynamics of complex systems.
+This results in a more accurate posterior approximation that helps prevent overfitting.